jfpalchak/grimoire/README.md

 ### TODO
-* Would like to transition from using fetch API to GraphQL (urql).
+* Would like to transition from using fetch API to GraphQL (urql, or apollo).

-* WIP Monster Card:
+* WIP Spells Card & Monster Card styles.
-  * Examples: Archmage, Mummy Lord, Aboleth, Azer
-* WIP Equipment Card
+* WIP Equipment & Magic Item Card
-  * WIP Magic Item Card
+* WIP Class Card

-* WIP Rules:
+* WIP Navigation
-  * Each Rule endpoint contains numerous rule-sections.
+  * -> Basic Rules
+  * -> Explore: Spells, Monsters, Classes, Equipment, etc
+  * -> Spellbook: user collection of saved spells, etc
+    * -> Custom spells?
+Custom monsters?

 ### NOTE FOR SEARCH/FILTER
 Don't use searchParams as props, as this sends a network request each time we update the searchParams and receive new prop values from the server.